Pediatric heart surgery - discharge

 Your child had surgery to repair a heart defect.
-If your child had open-heart surgery, an incision was made through their breastbone.
-They were also put on a heart-lung bypass machine.
-If your child had closed-heart surgery, they had an incision made between 2 of their ribs.
+If your child had open-heart surgery, an incision was made through their breastbone or the side of your child's chest.
+The child also may have been put on a heart-lung bypass machine during surgery.

 After the surgery, your child probably stayed in the intensive care unit and then in another part of the hospital.

 Your child will need at least 3 or 4 more weeks at home to recover.
-For larger surgeries, 6 to 8 weeks may be needed.
-Talk with your doctor about when your child can return to school or daycare.
+For larger surgeries, recovery may take 6 to 8 weeks.
+Talk with your child's doctor about when your child can return to school, daycare, or participate in sports.

 Pain after surgery is normal.
 There may be more pain after closed-heart surgery, compared to open-heart surgery.
-This is because nerves may have been irritated.
+This is because nerves may have been irritated or cut.
+Usually, the pain decreases after the second day and con sometimes be managed with acetaminophen (Tylenol).

-If your child is an infant, try not to let them cry for too long for the first 3 to 4 weeks.
+If your child is an infant, try not to let them cry for too long for the first 3 - 4 weeks.
 Help keep them calm by staying calm yourself.
-When lifting your child, support both their head and bottom for the first 4 to 6 weeks.
+When lifting your child, support both their head and bottom for the first 4 - 6 weeks.

 Toddlers and older children will often stop any activity if they become tired.

 For the first 4 weeks after surgery, your child should not do any activity where there is a chance they could fall or take a blow to the chest.
-Your child also should avoid bicycle or skateboard riding, roller skating, and all contact sports.
+Your child also should avoid bicycle or skateboard riding, roller skating, swimming, and all contact sports until the child's doctor says it's okay.

-If your child has an incision through the breastbone, you must be careful how they use their arms and upper body for the first 6 to 8 weeks:
+If your child has an incision through the breastbone, you must be careful how they use their arms and upper body for the first 6 - 8 weeks:

 After heart surgery, most babies and infants (younger than 12 to 15 months) can take as much formula or breast milk as they want.
-Ask your child' s doctor first if this is right for your baby.
 Sometimes the doctor may want your baby not to drink too much formula or breast milk.
+Ask your child’s doctor any other questions about your child's nutrition.

 Limit feeding time to around 30 minutes.
-Your child' s doctor or nurse may tell you how to add extra calories to formula.
+Your child’s doctor or nurse will tell you how to add extra calories to formula if it is necessary.

 Toddlers and older children should be given a regular, healthy diet.
-The doctor or nurse will tell you about any changes you should make.
+The doctor or nurse will tell you how to improve the child's diet after surgery.

-Wash all the incisions, once a day with soap and water.
-Pat them dry.
+Your health care providers will instruct you on how to care for the incisions.
 Look at the wound for signs of infection, which are redness, swelling, and drainage.

-Your child should take only a shower or a sponge bath.
+Your child should take only a shower or a sponge bath until your health care provider says it's okay.
 Their Steri-Strips should NOT soak in the water.
 Steri-Strips will begin to peel off after the first week.
 It is okay to remove them when they start to peel off.

 For as long as the scar looks pink, make sure it is covered with clothing or a bandage when your child is in the sun.

-Ask your child' s doctor before getting any immunizations for 2 to 3 months after surgery.
-Afterwards, your child should have a flu shot every year.
+Ask your child’s doctor before getting any immunizations for 2 - 3 months after surgery.
+Afterward, your child should have a flu shot every year.

 Many children who have had heart surgery must take antibiotics before, and sometimes after, having any dental work.
-Make sure you have clear instructions from your child' s heart doctor.
+Make sure you have clear instructions from your child’s heart doctor when the child needs antibiotics.
 It is still very important to have your child's teeth cleaned regularly.

 Your child may need to take medicine when they are sent home.
 These may include diuretics (water pills) and other heart medicines.
 Be sure to follow the correct dosage.
-Follow up with your doctor 1 to 2 weeks after they leave the hospital.
+Follow up with your doctor 1 - 2 weeks after the child leaves the hospital or the as instructed.

 Call the doctor if your child has: